PRIVACY NOTICE FOR BUSINESS PARTNERS

 3. What personal data we use, for what purpose, and on what legal basis

-We process your personal data if you have registered as an interested supplier in our supplier database.
-We process your personal data in our supplier database in order to contact you and your company in relation to supply chain opportunities within our supply chain.
-We will also process your personal data in order to compile statistics for supply chain development overview purposes.
+We process your personal data if you have registered as an interested supplier in our supplier database or have otherwise expressed an interest in partnering with us, e.g. as a co-developer of one of our projects.
+We will process your personal data in order to contact you and your company in relation to business opportunities in potential areas of mutual interest.
+We will also process your personal data in order to compile statistics for supply chain and project development purposes.
 The table below sets out what personal data we use and on what legal basis:

 Administration of business relationships